coffee grinders icon

 2. Stainless Steel Body

-A sturdy stainless steel exterior makes the Porlex Mini durable enough to be chucked in your backpack and generally bounced about without damaging the grinder mechanism.
+A sturdy stainless steel exterior makes the Porlex Mini II durable enough to be chucked in your backpack and generally bounced about without damaging the grinder mechanism.
+We accidentally dropped ours and watched in horror as it bounced off into the trees.
+But it survived to tell the tale and get some much-needed caffeine in us!

 If you’re going to be carrying a grinder around with you, you don’t want it to weigh you down.
-At only 8oz you’ll barely notice the extra weight.
+At only 10oz you’ll barely notice the extra weight, even when hiking or camping.

 4. Fits Inside the AeroPress